The Republic of Uzbekistan is a young state in Central Asia that became independent after the collapse of the USSR in 1991.

 The state language is Uzbek.
 Russian is the language of interethnic communication for people of more than 100 nationalities living in Uzbekistan.

-The population of Uzbekistan is over 30 million people, the rural population is 60%.
+The population of Uzbekistan is about 35 million people, the rural population is 52%.
 There are 16 cities in Uzbekistan with a population of over 100 thousand people.
 More ...

 Administrative division of the country: 12 regions (viloyats) and the autonomous republic of Karakalpakstan.